 The challenge: there are many security risks with the servers used to store job files.
 See our posts on ITAR and Data Security and Why Run Your Job Shop On the Cloud.
 Storing files on-premise also limits accessibility and indexability of data for future quotes.
 After winning a job, the risk of producing incorrect parts is higher due to the number of saved versions.

 The estimator then opens the files one by one.
 These are often solid models and drawings that need grouping if not already done so by the customer.

 The challenge: this takes time.
 There are many clicks and often require an estimator to be onsite at the shop with access to CAD/CAM software.
 In some cases, shops do not use solid models in the quoting process because they cannot open the file format provided by the customer.
 In this case, they reverse engineer the solid model from the drawing leaving room for human error.

 The estimator has not even started pricing parts yet, and already you can see the problems in the process.
 Most shops miss out on the opportunity to save data in a useful manner for future use.
 Additionally, experienced people should not do the tasks we have discussed so far.
 Their time is more valuable on the shop floor managing quality, on-time delivery, and training junior machinists.

 Ready to see how Paperless Parts can help your job shop?
-Sign up for a demo today.

 Jason Ray is the Co-Founder & Chief Executive Officer at Paperless Parts.
-Jason drives the company’s product vision, while building relationships with manufactures and partners.
+Jason drives the company’s product vision, while building relationships with manufacturers and partners.
 Before Paperless, he served as an officer in the US Navy and led the implementation of additive manufacturing technology.
 Jason holds a BA (Trinity) and MBA (Babson).